- What questions do you need to answer to help create a dream retirement?

 For those readers who are still sceptical about how $1 million, or even $1.6 million, can run out at certain levels of income, here’s another scenario.

-In 25 years’ time, Beverley’s lifestyle will have more than halved in real terms, if she continues to take the same dollar amount that she first withdrew 25 years earlier, assuming 3% annual inflation.
+In 25 years’ time (by the time she is age 91), Beverley’s lifestyle will have more than halved in real terms, if she continues to take the same dollar amount that she first withdrew 25 years earlier, assuming 3% annual inflation.

-I have used the ordinary calculator on my iphone to calculate the income Beverley needs to withdraw from her super pension each year in tomorrow’s dollars, to maintain today’s lifestyle of $54,957 (see table below), assuming 3% indexation/inflation.
-For those wanting to manually calculate their future payments, simply multiply $54,957 (or your expected income) by 1.03%, and then multiplying that result ($56,606) by 1.03%, and continuing these calculations each year on the revised income in tomorrow’s dollars.
+I have used the ordinary calculator on my iPhone to calculate the income Beverley needs to withdraw from her super pension each year in tomorrow’s dollars, to maintain today’s lifestyle of $56,325 (see table below), assuming 3% indexation/inflation.
+For those wanting to manually calculate their future payments, simply multiply $56,325 (or your expected income) by 1.03%, and then multiplying that result ($58,015) by 1.03%, and continuing these calculations each year on the revised income in tomorrow’s dollars.

-Note: In practical terms, if Beverley accepted that she was willing to have a lower standard of living as she got older, by taking out the same amount every year (without indexation) until age 91, then she could enjoy a higher standard of living in her earlier years (and higher income than $54,957 in tomorrow’s dollars) and cop the fall in lifestyle later.
+Note: In practical terms, if Beverley accepted that she was willing to have a lower standard of living as she got older, by taking out the same amount every year (without indexation), then she could enjoy a higher standard of living in her earlier years (and higher income than $56,325 in tomorrow’s dollars) and cop the fall in lifestyle later.

 And answering the second question from Beverley’s friends: If her investments are only generating a 3% investment return, how come she can take out more than $30,000 (the investment return) from the very first year?
 Well, under the super pension laws she must withdraw a minimum amount, which is 5% of the account balance for a 66 year-old, which is taken into account in the calculator (you can use the calculator yourself to see how it works).
-And for the first 12 years of her retirement, she receives no Age Pension which seriously runs down her savings, but in the 13thyear she receives a PART Age Pension and then from the age of 82 she receives a substantial Age Pension which becomes a FULL Age Pension from age 92, and allows her super savings to stretch a lot further.
+And for the first 11 years of her retirement, she receives no Age Pension which seriously runs down her savings, but in the 12th year she receives a PART Age Pension and then in her eighties she receives a substantial Age Pension which becomes a FULL Age Pension in her nineties, and allows her super savings to stretch a lot further.
 Thanks to the Age Pension, she can withdraw more than the earnings generated on her super savings in her earlier years, because of her Age Pension entitlements in later years.

 Beverley’s retirement income when retiring at age 66 with $1 million (7% investment returns) (3% indexation)